amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 ```
 Yay! 🎊 no collision!

-Having a bigger bucket size is excellent to avoid collisions but consumes too much memory, and probably most of the buckets will be unused.
+Having a bigger bucket size is excellent to avoid collisions but consumes **too much memory**, and probably most of the buckets will be unused.

 Wouldn't it be great, if we can have a HashMap that automatically increases its size as needed?
-Well, that's called rehash, and we are going to do it next!
+Well, that's called **rehash**, and we are going to do it next!

 ## Optimal HashMap Implementation